DagAgren/MainActorPublisher2/README.md

 actually moving the execution to the main actor (`.onMainActor()`), or by promising that it already is there (`.assumeIsolatedOnMainActor()`).

+## But does it actually work?

+Mostly.
+It's not quite perfect yet.
+The main thing missing is that `Publishers` contains an awful lot of different types, and we've only added extensions for those we actually use and the other most obvious ones.
+There are probably quite a few missing ones that still need to be added, so do fire off a PR if you do!

 ## License

 Copyright 2024 Wolt Enterprises Oy